 ARTISTS’ RESIDENCY

-We’re located in the heart of the Gers region, on the northeastern edge of Gascony, just 40 minutes from the lively city of Toulouse.
-Set on a hill surrounded by nature with stunning views of the Pyrenees, our space is tucked away from main roads, providing the perfect environment for inspiration and focus.
+We’re located in the heart of the Gers region, on the North Eastern edge of Gascony, just 40 minutes from the lively city of Toulouse.
+Set on a hill surrounded by nature with stunning views of the Pyrénées on a clear day.
+The farm is tucked away from main roads, providing the perfect environment for inspiration and focus.

 The Studio Gallery: A bright, shared workspace where you can enjoy a designated area to work and stay inspired alongside others.

-Outdoor Spaces: Our expansive farm includes hectares of grassy fields, perfect for working undisturbed under the trees, with nothing and no one to interrupt your flow.
+Outdoor Spaces: The expansive farm includes hectares of grassy fields, perfect for working undisturbed under the trees, with nothing and no one to interrupt your flow.

-To ensure a comfortable and private experience for everyone, we welcome up to four residents at a time.
-Selection is based on several key factors: your experience, the quality of your work, the clarity of your project proposal, your character, and your ability to connect with others who may be in residence simultaneously.
+Selection is based on the clarity of your project proposal and your ability to connect with others who may be in residence simultaneously.

 Applications : all applications are welcome.